 The three guys took this photo together with their thumbs up to show that they were making the best of a tough situation.

-When Kevin saw his friend Cody Brutlag that evening, he showed him the thumbs-up picture he took with David and Naythan earlier in the day.
+When Kevin saw his husband Cody Brutlag that evening, he showed him the thumbs-up picture he took with David and Naythan earlier in the day.
 Cody immediately recognized the potential that photos like this one could have in inspiring others battling cancer.
 He said, “What if we start collecting thumbs-up photos from people around the world and create a campaign called ‘Thumbs Up, Cancer Down’?”
 It was at that very moment that the whole Thumbs Up, Cancer Down movement started.

 Kevin posted his photo with David and Naythan on Facebook and asked others to do the same.
 In a matter of hours, picture after picture came in.
 We started with five pictures, then ten, and before we knew it, we received hundreds of thumbs-up photos.
 We wanted to publish all of the photos we received in a gallery that could be easily accessed by everyone.
 That’s when ThumbsUpCancerDown.com was born.